esp32beans/ESP32_USB_Host_HID/README.md

 To get more details on how the code works, set the Core Debug Level to "Info".

-Use the BOOT and RESET buttons on the side of the ESP32 Box to put the ESP32 in to bootloader upload mode.
+Use the BOOT and RESET buttons on the side of the ESP32 Box to put the ESP32 in to boot loader upload mode.
 After the upload is done, RESET or power cycle the ESP32 Box to start running the sketch.

 ## ESP-IDF USB Host docs